"In fact, it’s dawned on me over the years that there is less macho posturing in boxing gyms than in the average corporate boardroom."

-When I tell people that I mainly write and photograph the sport of boxing, they usually react with a look of surprise and disgust.
+When I tell people that I write and photograph the sport of boxing, they usually react with a look of surprise and disgust.
 “Why do you cover a topic so violent?” they ask.
 In return, I simply offer one question:

 “Have you ever been inside of a boxing gym?”

 I often question how we view the concept of violence.
-Conventional definitions solely relate to that of the physical, but violence is manifested in a number of ways – the way we speak, the way we act, or our willingness to care for another.
+Conventional definitions solely relate to that of the physical, but violence is manifested in a number of ways – the way we speak, the way we act, or our willingness and unwillingness to care for another.
 In that regard, the boxing gym is one of the kindest places I've ever known.
 It is a place where the troubled go to find themselves, where kids go to be safe.
 It is one of the only sanctums undisturbed by the conflicts raging outside of it.

 The public respects the boxer because they are able to elevate themselves beyond their circumstance.
 While they admire the will to sacrifice for a greater purpose, the real reason people admire prizefighters is because the fighters are their neighbors, the sons and daughters of the community.
 They come from the same place and for that, boxers inspire the belief that anyone can change their life.